 Office etiquette can be a tricky thing to navigate at the best of times, never mind when you’re starting your first job.
-You’ll be spending a large amount of time in your new work environment, so it’s important that you treat the facilities and those around you with the kind of respect you would like in return.
+You’ll be spending a large amount of time in your new work environment, so it’s important that you set yourself up for success and make a great impression over your first few weeks – and beyond!

 Although every workplace is different, it’s worth familiarising yourself with the standard behaviours that most employers will expect of you.
 If you take these into consideration, you will be able to conduct yourself in a professional, confident and mature manner.

 When interacting with your colleagues, it’s important to remember where you are.
 It’s easy to get caught up in the friendships you will form with your co-workers, but at the end of the day, you are at work.
 Swearing is a big no, so is making rude or inappropriate comments.
 As a general rule, if you wouldn’t say it in front of your grandma, you probably shouldn’t say it at work!

 Stick to the Dress Code